Meet the Governors

 His hobbies include golf and gardening.

-Helen Stone - Parent Governor
+Helen Stone - Co-opted Governor (Parent & Community)

 Helen has worked at Oaklands Park School since 2004 and worked in various residential houses.
 Now Oaklands Park School and Ratcliffe School have merged to become Orchard Manor School, Helen is a Senior Care Officer of Jubilee House on Lower Site.